defranchis/AXIOM/README.md

 # Instructions
 Use 'main.py' to execute measurements.
-Syntax is 'python main.py [identifier] [test]'.
+Syntax is 'python main.py [identifier] [measurement]'.

+* [identifier] - Name of the folder in 'logs' where results should be stored.
+* [measurement] - Measurement script to be executed.

 Examples